NicoZweifel/DBInline/README.md

 # Async

-- Contains async versions for every method also async Lambda Pool versions, so you can query different Databases at the same time and everything will be rollbacked if an exception occurs.
+- Contains async versions for every method also async Lambda Pool versions, in case it's necessary to query different Databases at the same time with everything beeing rollbacked if an exception occurs.

 # Usage